Dr. Albert Malkin, PhD

 PhD - Southern Illinois University

 I am an Assistant Professor in the Faculty of Education, in the MPED in the Field of Applied Behaviour Analysis program.
-I completed my PhD at Southern Illinois University, Carbondale, in Psychology.
-I am a Board Certified Behavior Analyst and also earned my Master of Arts degree from the Chicago School of Professional Psychology, majoring in Clinical Psychology with a specialization in Applied Behavior Analysis.
+I completed my PhD at Southern Illinois University, Carbondale, in Psychology and earned my Master of Arts degree from the Chicago School of Professional Psychology, majoring in Clinical Psychology with a specialization in Applied Behavior Analysis.
+I am also a Board Certified Behavior Analyst.

 I have taught courses across graduate, undergraduate, and college levels over the years.
-I am actively involved in the local behaviour analytic community and also served as the President of the Ontario Association for Behaviour Analysis (ONTABA).
+I am actively involved in the behaviour science community and am currently a board member of the Behaviorists for Social Responsibility Special Interest Group, both in Ontario and via the Association for Behavior Analysis International; I also served as the President of the Ontario Association for Behaviour Analysis (ONTABA).

-I have focused many years of my career on providing services for individuals with developmental disabilities, while also conducting research on a broad range of topics that span the distribution of the general population.
+I focused many years of my career on providing services for people with developmental disabilities, while also conducting research on a broad range of topics that span the distribution of the general population.
 In addition to my main research interests below, I also strongly believe in conducting timely research that addresses the most pressing issues of our time.
+I am also always interested in applying innovations in technology to the study of behavior.
 My current research interests include:

-- The influence of language on socially important phenomena (e.g., stimulus equivalence, relational frame theory, and Acceptance and Commitment Training)
+The influence of language on socially important issues (e.g., stimulus equivalence, relational frame theory, and Acceptance and Commitment Training)

-- Practices in Pedagogy (e.g., active learning, online discussions, etc.)
+Practices in Pedagogy (e.g., active learning, online discussions, adaptive learning, etc.)

 I am always interested in collaborating and working with students and professionals with shared interests and aims.